AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/index.md

 **Logo Image**

 Digital Seal API can accept the logo image as input file.
-This is an optional field that defaults to 'Acribat Trefoil' unless overridden by this parameter.
+This is an optional field that defaults to 'Acrobat Trefoil' unless overridden by this parameter.

 ## FAQ